 Professionally, Ortiz has led over a dozen races for elected office as campaign manager and political consultant, and served as Executive Assistant to Minority Leader Wildaliz Bermudez of the Hartford Connecticut Court of Common Council, the city where he now resides.

 SSDP extends gratitude to Rachel Wissner and Luis Montoya for serving as Interim Co-Executive Directors throughout the transition and making the transition seamless.
-Rachel and Luis will retain their roles as Director of Development and Communications and Programs Director, respectively.
+Rachel and Luis will retain their roles as Development Director and Operations Director, respectively.

 “We are thrilled to have Jason Ortiz join us as Executive Director,” said Rachel Wissner.
 His bold leadership, drug policy expertise, wisdom of over a decade in the movement, and deep connection to the SSDP community makes him an excellent fit for Executive Director.”